doubleopen-project/doubleopen-publications/publication.md

 Unlike Fossology, ScanCode does not have an UI.
 This makes data curation errandous and slow.
 However the AboutCode Manager i.e. ScanCode Workbench is a great utility to assess the findings of a scancode scan in a .json format.

+### Fossology-process

-**Fossology** is an open source license compliance software system and toolkit.
+Fossology is an open source license compliance software system and toolkit.
 In the making of this report, we ran fossology as a system through its database and web UI (workflow).
 It can also be run as a toolkit from command line to perfore license, copyright and export contol scans.
 This toolkit is also part of its workflow.

 Fossology generates SPDX files or a ReadMe file.
 It has a version control integrated named deduplication, in which you can scan an entire distro and rescan a newer version and only the changed files will go through rescanning.
 If scanning is done continuously e.g. when building software, this is a time saving feature.